-My favourite example; one couple reported that they increase their giving by 1% of their income each year on their wedding anniversary.
+My favourite example: one couple reported that they increase their giving by 1% of their income each year on their wedding anniversary.

 If you're wealthy, give much more.
-Perhaps follow the example of many notable philanthropists like Andrew Carnegie and start drawing down that wealth before you die so that there's less inequality in the world, and so that your children will not be spoilt with excess wealth.
+Perhaps follow the example of many notable philanthropists like Andrew Carnegie and start drawing down that wealth before you die so that there's less inequality in the world, and so that your children will not be spoiled with excess wealth.

 It's not just how much you give, but also how effectively you give that matters.
 This is because the differences between charities and their impact can be astonishing.

 A $1 donation to a highly effective charity is going to be worth tens, hundreds, or thousands of times more than the same donation to an average charity... and worth infinitely more than a donation to a charity that accidentally does harm.

 Giving 10 times more effectively is much easier than giving 10 times more.